 Family therapy offers clients a unique opportunity to peel back the layers that are currently affecting the family, address specific issues and help create a healthy functioning family.
 Together, with the therapist, the family can begin to heal by defining, understanding and if needed, addressing mental, emotional or psychological problems that are causing friction in the family.
 Unlike individual therapy, family therapy draws from the experiences and collective dynamics of the whole family to understand what issues are occurring and why.

 The way a family functions together directly impacts each person in that family and can often be a reason why an individual or multiple family members are experiencing difficulties.
 Families are very interconnected, and the issues one member may be facing, can and do impact the other members of the family.
-‘Families’ are not limited to blood-relatives, and can include extended family members, or those who play large and integral roles in each other’s lives.
+‘Families’ are not limited to blood-relatives, and can include extended family members, grown children, or those who play large and integral roles in each other’s lives.

 Common reasons clients seek family counseling:

 - Medical or mental health diagnosis of a child or parent

 - Children exhibiting symptoms of depression, anxiety, recurrent unrealistic fears, bullying, anger

 - Addiction: alcohol, drug or substance, pornography etc.

 - Adolescents with anger, substance or alcohol abuse, eating disorders, cutting, suicidal thoughts, social, school or relationship conflicts

 - Significant trauma or event affecting the whole family: cross-country move, incarceration of a family member, natural disaster